Active Vision Might Be All You Need: Exploring Active Vision in Bimanual Robotic Manipulation: Experiments

 \subsection{Tasks}

-All six tasks, depicted in Figure \ref{fig:tasks}, are designed to conduct bimanual manipulation.
-Three of these tasks (group 1)—\textbf{Peg Insertion}, \textbf{Slot Insertion}, and \textbf{Hook Package}—can be completed without the need for AV, as the standard ALOHA camera setup (including static and wrist cameras) is sufficient for task execution.
-In contrast, the remaining three tasks (group 2)—\textbf{Pour Test Tube}, \textbf{Thread Needle}, and \textbf{Occluded Insertion}—are designed to potentially benefit from improved camera perspectives provided by AV.
+All seven tasks, depicted in Figure \ref{fig:tasks}, are designed to conduct bimanual manipulation.
+Three of these tasks (Group 1)—\textbf{Peg Insertion}, \textbf{Slot Insertion}, and \textbf{Hook Package}—can be completed without the need for AV, as the standard ALOHA camera setup (including static and wrist cameras) is sufficient for task execution.
+In contrast, the remaining four tasks (Group 2)—\textbf{Pour Test Tube}, \textbf{Thread Needle}, \textbf{Occluded Insertion}, and \textbf{Hidden Pick}—are designed to potentially benefit from improved camera perspectives provided by AV.
 By evaluating both scenarios, we gain insight into the advantages of AV in the latter group, while, through the former, we also identify any potential drawbacks, such as increased complexity from operating in a larger action space, or processing additional cameras inputs.

+In simulation, initial object positions are randomized in a small rectangular region.
+For real-world tasks, we manually introduce variations in initial object positions.
+For all tasks, the three arms always start from a fixed initial position.